ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 ### Test suite client

-This section describes the prerequisite software for installing the Exchange MAPI Protocol test suites on the test suite client.
+This section describes the prerequisite software for installing Exchange MAPI Protocol Test Suites on the test suite client.
 The following table outlines the software dependencies for the test suite client.

 **Test suite client software dependencies**